 - Must do: Walk amongst the vineyards and take photographs with the stunning backdrop of the Spitz village or Danube river behind you.
-Take a wine tasting stroll through the village to the multiple cellars to find your favourite and chat with the local winemakers about their blends.
+Take a wine tasting stroll through the village to the many cellars to find your favourite and chat with the local winemakers about their blends.

 - Must eat: Each wine tavern and vineyard will serve cold cut meats and cheeses to accompany your wine, normally made from local farmers produce.
 If you’re feeling bold, you can even try the traditional Austrian ‘schmalz’ spread – pure pig fat spread upon bread to brace you for the wine tasting.

-- Why you should go: The entire Wachau region of Austria is renown for its wine and there are countless villages dotted along the Danube, but Spitz has just the right combination of views, quaint town and multiple wineries to explore.
+- Why you should go: The entire Wachau region of Austria is renown for its wine, and there are countless villages dotted along the Danube, but Spitz has just the right combination of views, quaint town and multiple wineries to explore.

 3. Cesky Krumlov, Czech Republic

-A quintessential fairytale village nestled in the Czech Republic, Cesky Krumlov will delight you with its cobbled streets, architecture and a medieval castle.
+A quintessential fairytale village in the Czech Republic, Cesky Krumlov will delight you with its cobbled streets, architecture and a medieval castle.

 - Must do: Explore the castle grounds and gardens that have been built up over the centuries, displaying multiple architectural styles.
 Then clamber up to the lookout points to peer across the green hills surrounding the village.
-If you’re feeling adventurous you can try hiking the surrounds or kayaking in the nearby Vltava river.
+If you’re feeling adventurous, you can try hiking the surrounds or kayaking in the nearby Vltava river.

-- Must eat: You cannot visit the Czech Republic and not eat a Trdelnik – the irresistible oversize, doughnut-like cinnamon cake on a stick.
+- Must eat: You cannot visit the Czech Republic and not eat a Trdelnik – the irresistible oversized, doughnut-like cinnamon cake on a stick.
 Picture a dough, rolled onto a stick baked over an open flame then sprinkled with cinnamon, sugar and different sweet or savoury flavours as you like.
 It is best enjoyed in winter, but a well-earned treat in summer too!